julelang/manual/src/std/net.md

 ```jule
 async fn Dial(addr: str)!: &UDPConn
 ```
 Connects to UDP listener by given address\.
 Returns relevant created &amp;UDPConn if success\.
-If addr is not a valid address, it will forward relevant parse exceptionals\.
-In addition, any bind and listening error will be return as exceptional\.
+If addr is not a valid address, it will forward relevant parse errors\.
+In addition, any bind and listening error will be thrown as error\.

 See the \[Dial\] function for a description of the addr parameter\.